 Wimberley is a very small city located in the state of Texas.
 With a population of 2,670 people and two constituent neighborhoods, Wimberley is the 533rd largest community in Texas.

 Wimberley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wimberley is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wimberley who work in teaching (16.17%), management occupations (14.59%), and office and administrative support (13.35%).
+Overall, Wimberley is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Wimberley who work in teaching (15.05%), management occupations (14.38%), and office and administrative support (12.12%).

-Telecommuters are a relatively large percentage of the workforce: 22.12% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Wimberley telecommute to their jobs.
+Overall, about 19.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Wimberley is a somewhat ethnically-diverse city.
 The people who call Wimberley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wimberley residents report their race to be White, followed by Native American.
 Wimberley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.00% of the city’s residents.
-Important ancestries of people in Wimberley include English, Irish, Norwegian, and Scottish.
+People of Hispanic or Latino origin account for 12.34% of the city’s residents.
+Important ancestries of people in Wimberley include Irish, English, Norwegian, and Scottish.

 The most common language spoken in Wimberley is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Indo-European.